Cauliflower, Brassica oleracea var. botrytis, is a cool-season cruciferous crop that can be challenging to grow.

 That’s all there is to it!

 Check developing heads every few days by peeking in between the leaves.
 Keep an eye out for any hidden pests, and treat as needed.
-Learn more about controlling pests in our full cauliflower growing guide.
+Learn more about controlling cauliflower pests here.

 In one to three weeks, they should reach their mature dimensions and be ready for harvest.
 When the time is right, simply unbind the leaves to reveal your crop.